drts01/notes/stackedit/jobs/LinkedIn.md

      - Load Testing
      - Product Engineers
      - Security (minimally due to lack of bandwith from attrition)
-- Reduced segmentation and improved support w/ a chat channel focused on deploying
+- Reduced segmentation and improved support w/ a single chat channel focused on deploying rather than technologies
+-
-- Acting on customer feedback from action items from Lean Coffee
+- Acting on customer feedback from assigned items from Lean Coffee

 #### Challenges